 So far, you know what free things you can enjoy doing in Dubai and where to find low-cost food and accommodation.
 As Dubai is known for its luxury shopping experiences, it’s time for you to find out where you can purchase affordable items without breaking the bank.

-We have listed Top 3 Places in Dubai where you can head to and enjoy some budget shopping.
-They are easy to navigate and opened most of the day.
+We have listed the Top 3 Places in Dubai where you can head to and enjoy some budget shopping.
+They are easy to navigate and open most of the day.

 #1 The Outlet Village

 Outlet Village is one of the best places to shop in.
 It offers up to 50% discounts on many branded items so if you are looking for affordable high-quality clothes, that’s the place to head to.
 Located in Jebel Ali, the Outlet Village attracts a lot of budget shopaholics.

 The Outlet Village is open from 10 AM to 10 PM every day.

 Another budget heaven for those who are looking for cheap handbags, clothing, or even souvenirs.
 Unlike in Outlet Village, Al Karma is the place where you can bargain with most of the sellers.
 The harder you haggle, the more money you can save so it’s all up to you how much money you can spend and save.
 Step up your bargain game and go home with more for less.

 Al Karama is open from Thursday on Friday from 2 PM to 10 PM and from Saturday to Thursday from 10 AM to 10 PM.

 Located at Deira, Old Souk is the must-visit place for those who are looking for cheap stuff.
 You can find here anything from souvenirs, good food, spices, to branded clothing.
 Products are bought by haggling so once again, try to haggle hard.